 shoe, but in combination with the motion control and stability features, this is one of the lightest weight shoes in its category.
 Runners with flat feet or overpronation issues who are usually confined to heavier, traditionally designed running shoes will find this to be a breath of fresh air.

 .
-The fit and feel of this shoe in general is exceptional.
-The cushion is built to be more responsive than cloud like, so for runners who are used to plush cushion, they might find this to be too firm.
+The fit and feel of this shoe are exceptional.
+The cushion is built to be more responsive than cloud-like, so for runners who are used to plush cushion, they might find this to be too firm.
 However, this feature it is great for adding speed to the shoe.